c6o/docs/content/concepts/teleporting.md

 # Teleporting

-The primary concept behind Teleport is to allow developers to develop and debug their code locally as though they are inside the cluster.
+The primary concept behind Teleporting is to allow developers to develop and debug their code locally as though they are inside the cluster.

 ## Overview